jamm3e3333/js-test-translator/README.md

 - When the request is sent to this endpoint the whole frontend app is served to the client.

 3. GET `{{url}}*`
-- In case the client will
+- In case the client will try to add some parameters withing the get method the server will return the 404 - page not found.

 ## Frontend
 Frontend runs on node.js too.
 It's created with simple JS/html/css and hbs templates.